Pitch and Tuning for Traditional Simple System Flutes

 Pitch for Band Flutes

 Our Alpha Omega band flutes are tuned to the historic pitch known as High British Band Pitch which is the pitch used by most marching bands in the UK.
-High British Band Pitch is half a semitone sharp of modern concert pitch and has the note a above middle c pitched at a frequency of 452H.
+High British Band Pitch is about half a semitone sharp of modern concert pitch and has the note a above middle c pitched at a frequency of 452H.
 (Concert Pitch has the a note at 440Hz).

 Please note that it is not possible to play these flutes completely in tune at concert pitch.
 While it would be possible to pull the head joint out a long way to make the three finger note correct to concert pitch, the open, first and second finger notes will become flat with respect to the three finger note and the fifth and sixth finger notes will become relatively sharp.
-If you require these flutes to be at concert pitch please contact us as we can make Bb, F and Eb piccolos at concert pitch if necessary.
+If you require these flutes to be at concert pitch please contact us as we can make Bb, F and Eb piccolos at concert pitch.

 Temperament for Band Flutes